-The Development opportunities add shareholder value by leveraging underutilized assets to provide development profits and further enhance the long-term cash flows of the resorts.
-Development opportunities provide additional rooms to the resort with minimal investment to the existing resort itself.
+The Development opportunities add shareholder value by leveraging underutilized assets to provide development profits and further enhance the long-term cash flows of its properties.
 The Company calculates its NAV using Fair Values as disclosed on its balance sheet.

 The Company's NAV is summarized as follows: